tobek/laminae/notes.md

     + Parrigues
     + crying/self-doubt
     + finds a companion
-- parrigues: "claimed to recognize one of the authors, but she responded that they were not acquainted" - maybe somewhere where EVERYBODY seems to recognize one of the authors, this was assumed to be a trait of the plane, but didn't happen to anyone else, so... make of it what you will
+- parrigues: "claimed to recognize one of the authors, but she responded that they were not acquainted" - maybe somewhere where EVERYBODY seems to recognize one the author, this was assumed to be a trait of the plane, but didn't happen to anyone else, so... make of it what you will.
+NND?
 - the conduit
 - she helps resolve some laminal dispute
 - on echo plateau or NGD or CGD she gives up looking for her brother, and/or where she forgave herself
     + "it was here that this visitor formally gave up on the cause that began her journey" eh
 - a slip up where she reveals that it's fictional
-    + like "but this visitor couldn't think of a more plausible outcome for this lamina"
+    + like "but this visitor couldn't think of a more plausible outcome for this lamina" NND
     + this visitor's imagination couldn't...
     + maybe translator's note calls attention to it, translates it as something more plausible but gives alternate that makes you question
     + relevant idioms